brodaclop/metatholm/src/lib/lore/character/skills_en.md

 `SkillListByType|{"type": "skill_type:basic"}`

 **Movement** skills are very similar to basic skills, except they relate to various forms of movement.
+The main difference in practice is that the use of these skills can be hindered by wearing armour.

 `SkillListByType|{"type": "skill_type:movement"}`